Massipssa/Docs/cloud/gcp/bigdata/dataprep.md

 - Serverless
 - Is not Google product (Partner **Trifacta** product)
 - Supports:
   - CSV, JSON, Avro,  ...
   - Output: CSV, Json, Bigquery and the file can be compressed or uncompressed
 - **IAM**
-    - **dataprep.projets.user:** allows user to run the Cloud Dataprep
+  - **dataprep.projects.user:** allows user to run the Cloud Dataprep
   - **dataprep.serviceAgent:** gives access to:
     - Storage (GCS)
     - Datasets (BQ)
     - Workflow (Dataflow)